pmcgoohan/targeting-zero-mev/content-layer.md

 The job of the shuffler queue is to order transactions fairly by randomizing their positions within each chunk.
 This does not mean, for example, that the entire transaction order within an eth2 block is randomized together.
 Transactions are only randomized within the latency width of a picker set, which is usually much shorter (perhaps every 1.4 secs vs every 12 secs).

 The result is to randomize order where the true order is statistically uncertain, and to preserve time order where we are statistically sure of it.
-We have created a mathematical proof that randomizing transaction order in this way within the latency width of a trustless network is optimal (see Latency Width and [https://github.com/pmcgoohan/alex-latency-width](https://github.com/pmcgoohan/alex-latency-width) for details).
-It also fixes the gross inefficiencies of HFT as a side effect.
+We have created a mathematical proof that randomizing transaction order in this way within the latency width is approximately equivalent to fair ordering by one honest node (see Latency Width and [https://github.com/pmcgoohan/alex-latency-width](https://github.com/pmcgoohan/alex-latency-width) for details).

+However random ordering can lead to issues with transaction bloat which may need to be addressed by [fair ordering and/or encrypted variants](https://github.com/pmcgoohan/targeting-zero-mev) of the Alex protocol.

 Before starting work on their allocated chunk, a shuffler waits for the transaction data to arrive.
 This comes in the form of a MsgPickerChunk from the printer containing their chunk number (chunk numbers match one to one between the picker and shuffler queues, although the queues run independently).